vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ## Taxonomy

-The taxonomy employs a composition framework that breaks tokens down into basic parts.
+The TTF is a composition framework that breaks tokens down into basic parts.
 Base token types, properties and behaviors, which are then placed into a category by type and can support grouping.
 Each decomposed part is documented in a taxonomy [artifact](taxonomy-file-format.md).
 Composing these token parts together also generates a taxonomy artifact defining a complete token referencing its component artifacts.

 The taxonomy uses these terms for all tokens: